 Figure 4: Screen capture of CIBO Lab Yield Simulator for an example parcel for the Warm and Dry conditions

 The less likely scenario for this particular parcel is Warm and Wet, which means that the weather predictions are warmer and wetter than the 30-year climatology for this particular parcel.
 The resulting yield is 18% higher than the 10-year average, and the maturity date range is between August 27 and September 3.

-Figure 5: Screen capture of CIBO Lab for an example parcel for the Warm and Wet conditions
+Figure 5: Screen capture of CIBO Lab Yield Simulator for an example parcel for the Warm and Wet conditions

-This is just one example of the types of experiments that can be done with the new CIBO Lab.
+This is just one example of the types of experiments that can be done with the new Yield Simulator.
 As the season progresses, we learn more about the actual weather conditions.
 And via remote sensing, we can gain a better idea of how actual planting dates compare to projected planting, how many acres have been lost to adverse conditions, and how crop maturity is progressing.
 CIBO gives users the ability to save a scenario (a combination of crop, seeding rate, planting date, and nitrogen applications) so that they can come back as more information is known and see how projections evolve over time.
-To try CIBO Lab, click here.
+To try the CIBO Lab Yield Simulator, click here.